 What impact could Social Security have on your income?

-Social Security was set up to give retired workers a continuing source of income after retirement, but the average annual Social Security benefit is just over $20,000.1 That’s not even half of what the average full-time wage and salaried worker in the United States makes each year.Your Social Security benefit reflects payments you make to the program during your working years, so it’s smart to find out what you may receive and how to factor that into your budget during retirement.
+Social Security was set up to give retired workers a continuing source of income after retirement, but the average annual Social Security benefit is only $23,016.1 That’s not even half of what the average full-time wage and salaried worker in the United States makes each year.2 Figuring out how much you may receive can help you plan your retirement budget.

 What you earn during your working years.
 Your monthly benefit is based on your highest 35 years of earnings.
-If you haven’t worked at least 35 years, your monthly benefit will be lower, as the years you didn’t have any earnings will count as zero.
-If you work longer than 35 years, earning more at the end of your career could boost your benefit amount.
+If you haven’t worked at least 35 years, your monthly benefit will be lower, as the years you didn’t work will count as zero.
+If you work longer than 35 years, earning more at the end of your career could boost your payments.

 When you start taking Social Security.
-Deciding when to begin receiving retirement benefits affects your monthly benefit amount.
-Generally, the longer you wait, the more you’ll receive each month.
+The age you begin receiving benefits affects your monthly amount, if you:

-• Starting at full retirement age allows you to receive your full monthly benefit amount.
-The monthly payment would be higher than if you’d taken your benefit earlier, but lower than waiting until age 70.
+• Start at your full retirement age—You’ll receive your full monthly benefit, which will be more than if you started earlier but less than waiting until age 70.
 (Full retirement age is age 66 if you were born from 1943 to 1954.
 The age gradually increases if you were born from 1955 to 1959, until it reaches age 67.
-If you were born in 1960 or later, your full retirement age is 67.)
+If you were born in 1960 or later, your full retirement age is 67.

 Whether you’ll be taxed on your Social Security benefit.
-It depends on other income you receive—including pensions, your pay (if you’re still working), dividends, and other taxable income.
+Your payments may be taxable depending on your other sources of income—including retirement accounts, your pay (if you’re still working), dividends, and other taxable income.
 If you need to pay federal taxes, you can have them withheld from your Social Security benefits.
-Some states also tax Social Security benefits.
+Some states also tax Social Security payments.
+Given the complexity of the rules, you may want to contact a tax advisor for assistance.

 When you’re weighing your options, also consider: